 Having loyal readers can make it easier for an author to sell subsequent books.
-While reader loyalty is primarily fostered from love of a book, it can also be cultivated through online engagement.
+While reader loyalty is primarily fostered from the love of an author’s books, it can also be cultivated through online engagement.
 Getting readers to engage online takes time and effort, which may not yield immediate revenue, and the ROI of these efforts can be difficult to measure.
 However, there can be significant long-term gains from having loyal fans who are willing to preorder, review, and enthusiastically tell their friends about a book.
+In fact, 84% of readers purchase books because they’re by an author they already like.

 So how can authors engage with their existing readers online?
 Here are some creative ideas we’ve seen authors employ.
 We hope these ideas help you brainstorm some new ways to interact with your own readers, so you can test which strategy would be most successful for engaging your unique audience.